lsfusion/platform/docs/en/FORM_statement.md

 ### Form options (`formOptions`)

+- `imageSetting`

+    Configuring the display of the form's icon.
+By default, the presence or absence of an icon is controlled by the [parameters](Working_parameters.md) `settings.defaultImagePathRankingThreshold` and `settings.defaultAutoImageRankingThreshold`.
+This option allows you to manually configure the icon display.
+It can have one of two forms:

-- `IMAGE path`
+    - `IMAGE [fileExpr]`

-    The relative path to the file with the image that will be used as the form icon.
+        Specifying the relative path to the image file that will be displayed as the form's icon.
+If `fileExpr` is not specified, the default icon display mode is activated.

-    - `path`
+        - `fileExpr`

-        Path to the file.
-String literal.
-The path is relative to the `images` directory.
+            [Expression](Expression.md) whose value specifies the path to the image file.
+The path is specified relative to the `images` directory.

+    - `NOIMAGE`

+        Keyword indicating that the form should have no icon.

 - `LOCALASYNC`